skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

   - You'll be prompted to fill GDPR/KVKK forms
   - Documents needs to be ordered per guideline, order them properly
 - About the application form
+  - Do not touch the right hand side column of the form, that is for the consulate to fill
   - Either fill a new form or do redaction on your existing form.
 Redaction is simply crossing the text/info with a line and writing a correct data
   - If you got the application form from e-visa, you'll have to alter certain sections, this is due to the fact that at the time of applying for visa appointment certain details and info might not be available (accommodation, travel date etc.)
     - I had to fill/alter (as far as I can recall):
       - Fields about inviting company/temporary accommodation (section 30)
-      - National ID number
+      - National ID number (section 11)
-      - Home address (was missing district and city)
+      - Home address (section 19) (was missing district and city)
-      - Estimated arrival and estimated departure
+      - Estimated arrival and estimated departure (section 27)
-      - Place and date section (at the end of the form), altered the date to the of the appointment
+      - Place and date section (at the end of the form), altered the date to the date of the appointment

   - Application date on the form has to be the time of the appointment
   - Revise the travel dates and days of visa requested on the form, you most probably need to change it